mutant-remix/mutant-remix/README.md

 > If you did not clone recursively, you can run `git submodule update --init --recursive` to fetch the submodules.

 ### Dependencies
 This repository has no warranty and has only been tested with Arch Linux.
-If you are using a different distribution (or Windows), check out the [Docker](#docker) section.
+If you are using a different distribution (or Windows), check out the [non-arch](#non-arch) section.

 You will need:
 - [Orxporter prerequisites](https://github.com/mutant-remix/orxporter#prerequisites)